 The primary objective of these prevention measures is to create a safe and inclusive environment that fosters positive attitudes and behaviours.
 Based on the analysis of the situation prevailing at the school with respect to bullying and violence, each school must identify specific priorities and prevention measures that they commit to put into practice.

-PRIORITIES PREVENTION MEASURES 1- Safe school environment Entente with SPVM socio-community officer Annual review of school's Code of Conduct Entente with DYP Students see designated teachers/staff who can help them resolve problems promptly.
-Monthly assemblies to reiterate school values.
-Prescence of school mascot to promote school spirit/safe learning.
-2- Promoting well-being and healthy habits Workshops/presentations from EMSB approved organizations and professionals Clubs (sports, health, fitness) organized by our teachers/organizations to promote wellbeing and healthy habits.
-Daily Physical Education classes for Pre-K/Kindergarten students Presence of behavioural management specialist
+PRIORITIES PREVENTION MEASURES 1- Safe school environment Entente with SPVM socio-community officer Annual review of school's Code of Conduct Entente with DYP 2- Promoting well-being and healthy habits Workshops/presentations from EMSB approved organizations and professionals